aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 ```
 Detail description of the parameters have been mentioned in [Launch Service Catalog Product](#Launch-Service-Catalog-Product) section

-2. The state machine triggers a lambda function in the payer account which fetches the child account details in the organization, assumes a role into the child accounts and invokes the orchestrator lambda functions for patching.
+2. The state machine triggers a lambda function in the central account which fetches the child account details in the organization, assumes a role into the child accounts and invokes the orchestrator lambda functions for patching.

 Note: You can integrate a manual approval stage to the Step function as mentioned in the user guide doc: https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-human-approval.html, AWS Step function will pause for an approval and proceed after the flow is approved.